 Michael R. Clarke has extensive experience handling all phases of e-discovery in civil litigations, class actions, and government investigations.Since beginning work for Tanenholz & Associates in 2015, Michael has focused on second level quality control review and developing targeted searches to isolate documents for inclusion in witness preparation and deposition binders.

 Prior to joining Tanenholz & Associates, Michael worked as a project attorney at Cleary Gottlieb Steen & Hamilton, gaining valuable experience managing all levels of document review, including early case assessment, quality control, targeted searches, privilege review, drafting privilege logs, and preparing litigation materials, such as deposition outlines and witness preparation binders.Prior to working for Cleary Gottlieb Steen & Hamilton, Michael gained specialized experience evaluating patents to assess risk of infringement litigation, with a focus on generic and branded pharmaceuticals.
 This work involved close analysis of patented ingredients and processes for comparison against current and prospective products.A craft beer enthusiast, Michael is also the founder of Fermentation with Representation, a regulatory and intellectual property law blog focused on the craft alcohol industry.Michael earned a degree in accounting from the Pennsylvania State University before earning a J.D. from the Delaware Law School.
+He is a member of the Association of Certified E-Discovery Specialists (ACEDS) and the District of Columbia Bar’s Litigation Section and E-Discovery Committee.
 Bar Admissions: District of Columbia, New Jersey, Pennsylvania